EARN YOUR MAT IN TALENTED AND GIFTED EDUCATION (TAG) 100% ONLINE

 Additional Program Details

-Application Requirements
+Admission Requirements

-- A minimum GPA of 2.75 on a 4.0 scale is required for admission.
+- A minimum gpa of 2.75 on a 4.0 scale is required for admission.
 If an applicant does not have a 2.75 cumulative GPA, the last 60 hours of coursework completed will be considered under the same requirements.

 FINANCIAL AID